benkuly/trixnity/README.md

 #### Outbox

-Messages, that were sent with Trixnity can be accessed with `matrixClient.room.getOutbox()` as long as they are not received (also called "echo") by the matrix server.
+Messages, that were sent with Trixnity can be accessed with `matrixClient.room.getOutbox()` as long as they are not received (also called "echo") from the matrix server.

 ### Send data